mjbradvica/MediatorBuddy/README.md

 }
 ```

-The [ResponseOptions](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/ResponseOptions.cs) class is the preferred way of passing a success callback to the method.
+The [ResponseOptions](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/ResponseOptions.cs) class is the preferred way of passing a successful callback to the method.
 This is the response that will be used if the status of your envelope is not in a faulted state.

 ResponseOptions has every response for any status code in the 100's or 200's.